Blog Part 46: Being kind to yourself - a serious blogpost

 3. Make time for things away from the screen!

-I cannot stress this enough…we will loose, no one wins all the time, it is OK to loose, and if you are not OK with loosing then online gambling is not for you!
+I cannot stress this enough…we will lose, no one wins all the time, it is OK to lose, and if you are not OK with losing then online gambling is not for you!

 5. Be honest!